How to Can Spaghetti Sauce

 - Lemon juice (1 tablespoon per jarred pint)

-Working in batches, puree tomatoes in food processor.
+- Working in batches, puree tomatoes in a food processor.

-Add pureed tomatoes, basil, oregano, salt and pepper to pot and bring to boil.
+- Add pureed tomatoes, basil, oregano, salt and pepper to a pot and bring to a boil.

-Reduce heat and simmer 2 hours, stirring occasionally.
+- Reduce heat and simmer for 2 hours, stirring occasionally.

-Cap with lids and bands and process in boiling water bath for 35 minutes.
+- Cap with lids and bands and process in a boiling water bath for 35 minutes.